wechaty/wechaty/README.md

 * I have almost 14,000 wechat friends at May 2014, before new rule of 5000 friends max limit is set by wechat team.
 * I have almost 400 wechat groups that almost all of them have more than 400 members.

-So I need a tireless bot working on wechat 24/7, moniting the most important message for me. for example: highlights the messages which contains my name(especialy in a noisy group). ;-)
+So I need a tireless bot working for me on wechat 24/7, moniting/filtering the most important message. for example: highlights the messages which contains my name(especialy in a noisy group). ;-)

 # Installation and Usage
 The recommended installation method is a local NPM install for your project: